HistoryAtState/hsg-project/deploy/automate_letsencrypt_ca.md

 service nginx stop
 ~~~

-To start the `letsencrypt` process the first time run the `letsencrypt-auto` script in the `ltesencrypt` directory with debugging enabled for each subdomain.
+To start the `letsencrypt` process the first time run the `letsencrypt-auto` script in the `letsencrypt` directory with debugging enabled for each subdomain.
 (Change `$SUBDOMAIN` to actual subdomain!)
 The certificates will be generated in `/etc/letsencrypt/live/$SUBDOMAIN.history.state.gov/`.

 ~~~shell